What do I need to do to be awarded the BSc degree?

-- The BSc (Hons) in Applied Accounting degree has a 10-year deadline starting from a student's initial registration date with ACCA.
+- The BSc (Hons) in Applied Accounting degree has a 10-year deadline starting from a student's first examination pass or the date of first ACCA exemption being granted.
 If this has expired in your case, we regret that you are no longer eligible to complete the degree with us.

 If you wish to enquire about your eligibility to complete the BSc degree, please contact ACCA Connect.
 Please include your ACCA student registration number in any correspondence.

 Can I apply for Oxford Brookes after I have registered?